Raza023/ToDo/README.md

 ---

 ## License
 This project is open-source and free to use.
+See [LICENSE](LICENSE) for details.

 ---